E.On (FRA:EOAN) Given a €9.40 Price Target at Deutsche Bank

-E.On (FRA:EOAN) has been assigned a €9.40 ($10.93) target price by stock analysts at Deutsche Bank in a report released on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-Deutsche Bank’s price objective indicates a potential downside of 1.30% from the stock’s previous close.
+E.On (FRA:EOAN) received a €9.40 ($10.93) price objective from investment analysts at Deutsche Bank in a research note issued on Monday, Borsen Zeitung reports.
+The brokerage presently has a “neutral” rating on the stock.
+Deutsche Bank’s price objective points to a potential downside of 1.10% from the company’s previous close.

 E.ON SE operates as an energy company in Germany, the United Kingdom, Romania, Hungary, the Czech Republic, Sweden, the United States, Poland, Italy, Denmark, and internationally.
 It operates through three segments: Energy Networks, Customer Solutions, and Renewables.
 The company provides power and gas distribution networks and related services; and supplies energy solutions to residential customers, small and medium sized enterprises, large commercial and industrial customers, and public entities.